Toloka/docs/en/guide/concepts/accept.md

 {% note tip "How to work via Toloka API" %}

-To accept or reject received responses using Toloka API, send a `PATCH` request to the resource `/assignments/{id}`.
-Use the `id` path parameter to specify the task suite that you want to update:
+To change the status of the received responses using Toloka API, send a `PATCH` request to the resource `/assignments/{id}`.
+Use the `id` path parameter to specify the task suite assignment that you want to accept or reject:

 ```bash
 curl -X PATCH 'https://toloka.dev/api/v1/assignments/0001d38f5b--61c8be211c3a7842a596ac0a' \